 What is Yin Yoga?

-Yin Yoga will compliment a Yang practice such as Hatha, Vinyasa, Ashtanga, Power Yoga, and Hot Yoga.
+Yin Yoga will compliment a Yang practice such as Hatha, Vinyasa, and Ashtanga.
 It also balances the body if you run, cycle, or play sports.
 The Yin practice helps to harmonize the Yang mind and lifestyle which is ever so present in ourselves and in our society.
 Practicing Yin will allow one to bring a Yin attitude into a Yang practice (or lifestyle) which will promote fewer injuries.
-Participants will learn to relax the mind by exploring the lens of surrender, self love, compassion, and acceptance.
+Participants will learn to relax the mind and the breath.
 Yin has been compared to the likes of acupuncture, acupressure, and myofascial release.
 The practice has been known to help those who want to grow a meditation practice.

-Yin Yoga reminds people of the quiet power within the many layers of their Being.
+Yin Yoga reminds people of the quiet power within.
 My intention in guiding Yin Yoga is that people will spend time with themselves, practice softness, follow their truth, and connect to their hearts.

 Yin Yoga is for everyone!
 You do not need to have practiced/ knowledge of Yoga.
 You do not need to be flexible.
-All you need is a body :) You will immediately recieve the benefits of the practice.
+All you need is a body :) You will immediately receive the benefits of the practice.
 You will establish a deep connection to the physical layer of your Being (breath and body) and that connection will increase (soft and kind) awareness of the other layers of your Being.
-The practice tends towards the emotional and energetic weaving throughout our physical form to the ever infinite nature of love we are intrinsically tied to.
-It's a beautiful time to open the door to this meditative, accepting, loving practice.
+The practice tends to the emotional and energetic weaving throughout our physical form to the ever infinite nature of love we are intrinsically tied to.
+It's a beautiful time to enter the wisdom of this practice and listen to yourself more deeply.